ome/omero-documentation/gettingstarted/clienttutorial.rst

 ===============

-A number of tutorials demonstrating use of the different OMERO clients are in the :ref:`tutorials` section.
+A number of tutorials demonstrating use of the different OMERO clients are in the :ref:`tutorial/index` section.